programmierbar/fasttrack/readme.md

 ## Configuration

-Fasttracks expects its configuration in a `config.yaml` file located in the `fasttrack` directory in the project root directory.
+fasttrack expects its configuration in a `config.yaml` file located in the `fasttrack` directory in the project root directory.

 ```yaml